Guillemsc/GDebugPanelGodot/README.md

 ### From releases:
 1. [Download the latest GDebugPanelGodot.zip release](https://github.com/Guillemsc/GDebugPanelGodot/releases/latest).
 2. Unpack the `GDebugPanelGodot.zip` folder into the Godot's project `addons/` folder.

+To quickly check if everything has been setup properly, you can go to GDebugPanelGodot/Examples/Scenes/ and open any of the example scenes.
+When you run any of those scenes, a simple functionality example should play.

+⚠️ Reminders:
+- It's very important that the asset is placed under the `addons/` folder.
+Not doing so will make the asset not work.
+- This asset is not setup as a plugin.
+Just adding it to your project will make it work.

 ## 📚 Getting started
 ### Showing / Hiding